munificent/dep-external-libraries/Proposal.md

 is what we do:

 1. For every top-level `external` function in C:
-    1. If a top-level function in E with the same name exists:
+    1. If a top-level function (including getters and setters) in E with the same name exists:
-        1. If the name does not refer to a function, or the function's type could not be a valid override for the type of the function in C, warn.
+        1. If the name does not refer to a function, or the function's type is not exactly the same as the type of the function in C, fail with a compile error.
-        2. Replace the function in C with one that forwards to the function in E.
+        2. Otherwise, replace the function in C with one that forwards to the function in E.
     2. Else:
         1. Do nothing.
 (This falls back to the existing behavior to let the platform inject an implementation.)
-2. For every class T ("type") in C where there is a class P ("patch") in E with the same name :
+2. For every class T ("type") in C where there is a class P ("patch") in E with the same name:
     1. For every `external` member in T:
         1. If a member with that name exists in P:
-            2. If P's member could not be a valid override for T's, warn.
+            2. If the type of P's member is not exactly the same as T's, fail with a compile error.
-            3. Replace the member in T with the member in P. The body of the member retains its original lexical scope in E, but resolves `this` to be an instance of T.
+            3. Replace the member in T with the member in P. The body of the member retains its original lexical scope in E, but resolves `this` to be an instance of T. Likewise, `super` usage resolves to the superclass of T.
         2. Else:
             1. Do nothing.
 (This falls back to the existing behavior to let the platform inject an implementation.)
-        3. Otherwise, the member in P is added to M.
     2. For every non-abstract member in P that we have not already handled:
-        1. If a member with that name exists in T, warn.
+        1. If a member with that name exists in T, fail with a compile error.
-        2. Add the member to T. The body of the member retains its original lexical scope in E, but resolves `this` to be an instance of T.
+        2. Otherwise, add the member to T. The body of the member retains its original lexical scope in E, but resolves `this` to be an instance of T. Likewise, `super` usage resolves to the superclass of T.
-    3. Replace P in E with T.
+    3. Replace P and all references to P in E with T.

 ### Static analysis of libraries containing `external`